Neural Class Expression Synthesis: Evaluation

 \subsubsection{Comparison to State-of-the-art Approaches}

-We compare our approach against EvoLearner, CELOE, ECII, ELTL, and \textsc{DL-Foil}.
-Note that \textsc{DL-Foil} is not included in Table \ref{tab:evaluation-conex} because it could not terminate on most learning problems that we considered.
-The algorithm actually gets stuck on the refinement of a partial description during the search process on some learning problems.
-On the other side, we could not run \textsc{DL-Focl} with the documentation provided.
+We compare our approach against EvoLearner, CELOE, ECII, ELTL.
 The maximum execution time for CELOE and EvoLearner was set to 300~seconds per learning problem while ECII and ELTL were executed with their default settings, as they do not have the maximum execution time parameter in their original implementation.
+From Table~\ref{tab:evaluation-conex}, we can observe that our approach (with ensemble prediction) significantly outperforms all other approaches in runtime on all datasets, and in F-measure on Carcinogenesis and Vicodi.

-From Table \ref{tab:evaluation-conex}, we can observe that our approach (with ensemble prediction) significantly outperforms all other approaches in runtime on all datasets, and in accuracy and F-measure on the Carcinogenesis, Mutagenesis, and Vicodi knowledge bases.
+Table~\ref{tab:evaluation-transe} shows that NCES performs slightly better with ConEx embeddings than TransE embeddings except on the Carcinogenesis dataset.
+The standard deviation of NCES's prediction time is 0 because it performs batch predictions, i.e., it predicts solutions for all learning problems at the same time.
+The prediction time is averaged across learning problems and is therefore the same for each learning problem.
 We used the Wilcoxon Rank Sum test with a significance level of 5$\%$ and the null hypothesis that the compared quantities per dataset are from the same distribution.
-The best search-based approach only outperforms NCES instances (including ensemble models) on the smallest dataset, the Semantic Bible knowledge base.
+The best search-based approaches (CELOE and EvoLearner) only outperform NCES instances (including ensemble models) on the smallest datasets (Semantic Bible and Mutagenesis).
 The reason for this is that deep learning models are data-hungry and often fail to generalize well on small datasets.
 Our approach is hence well suited for large knowledge bases where search-based approaches are prohibitively slow.